Recruiting Fail Could Easily be Avoided

 The Development from Global Mobility Policy to individual, Customized Offer Letters

-Global Mobility policies have historically been a one-size-fits-all model and are often still struggling to include points such as religion, ethnicity, age, disability status, working mothers, non-traditional family units, etc. Make sure your Global Mobility policies acknowledge and support your employees’ varying needs to make them feel more encouraged to accept International Assignment.
+Global Mobility policies have historically been a one-size-fits-all model.
+They are often still struggling to include points such as religion, ethnicity, age, disability status, working mothers, non-traditional family units, etc. Make sure your Global Mobility policies acknowledge and support your employees’ varying needs to make them feel more encouraged to accept International Assignment.
 The point is to ensure that deserving and promising talent does not experience barriers to success.
 I would even go as far as ditching your policy and working with individual “Box of Chocolates” models (where you select service from a budgeted bundle).

 Demographic changes will require highly skilled migrants to fill positions as the turnout of university graduates declines in developed countries.
-Also at the EU level and among the Member States there is consensus on the need to address labor market shortages, worsened by the deepening demographic crisis and skill mismatch (Platonova & Urso, 2012).
+Also, at the EU level and among the Member States, there is consensus on the need to address labor market shortages, worsened by the deepening demographic crisis and skill mismatch (Platonova & Urso, 2012).

 The Need for Nomadic Flexibility